MirasMustimov/MirasMustimov/README.md

 - 🌆 I am based in Almaty, Kazakhstan
 - 💼 Have 5 years of experience as a full stack developer
 - 🧡 Love building web apps using Laravel, Vue & TailwindCSS
+- 😃 Enjoy riding a bike, watching anime, listening to music and being outdoors

 ## My Teck Stack <br>